ezoerner/scalable-chat/README.md

 Build chatroom functionality into libraries that can be embedded in other applications.

 Build an additional browser-based JavaScript front end, perhaps using Scala.js.

+Make logins more secure.

+See the [Issues](https://github.com/ezoerner/scalable-chat/issues) for other planned improvements.

 ### Running ###